How to Create a Jira Spreadsheet: A Complete Guide

 Navigate to Filters in the Jira menu and select View All Issues or whichever set of issues you’d like to filter.

-User has selected the Filters dropdown menu.
+User has selected the Filters dropdown menu in Jira.

 Once you’ve done that, you’ll see a spreadsheet-like space where there are several dropdown menus for filters listed up top.
 Select the filters you would like.
 If you don’t see the filter you want, select More + to see additional options.